Accepting E-Commerce Payments Online in the PhilippinesJanette Toral

 This service allows you to receive money from BancNet members who have enabled themselves for Internet banking payments.
 You need to show that your online business model has the ability to generate no less than two hundred fifty thousand pesos (P250,000) worth of revenues per month.
 The network has a process in place in reviewing the risk and potential of every aspiring merchant who would like to accept online payment.

-It clearly indicated as well what types of transactions it will not allow that includes those misrepresenting brands or logos, products or services that promises get-rich-quick schemes, among others.
+It clearly indicated as well what types of transactions it will not allow that includes those misrepresenting brands or logos, products or services that promise get-rich-quick schemes, among others.

 BancNet is an online payment option for Cebu Pacific, Philippine Airlines, and Victory Liner tickets using ATM cards.